Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-keyvault-secrets/README.md

    - If working with azure global, just left the property blank, and the value will be filled with the default value.
    - If working with azure stack, set the property with authority URI.
 - `azure.keyvault.secret-service-version`
-   - The valid values can be found [here][version_link].
+   - The valid values for this property can be found [here][version_link].
    - This property is optional.
-If the property is not set, the property will be filled with the latest value.
+If not set, the property will be filled with the latest value.

 ```
 azure.keyvault.enabled=true